 Medical Aid Station and Medical Personnel

 There are eight medical aid stations along the marathon course and a medical field station at the start and finish line.
 Medical personnel will be wearing red shirts and some will be on bikes riding the race course.
 Medical response team utilizes bicycles.

-Marathon personnel wearing gray jackets will have radios and phones to contact emergency personnel quickly.
+Marathon personnel will have radios and phones to contact emergency personnel quickly.

 Officers will be location at all major intersections where traffic intersects the course, in addition to patrolling the course.

 There are thousands of volunteers on marathon weekend.
 Most are not associated with the event except for one weekend a year, so please understand they may not have the answers to all your questions.
 However, in an emergency, do not hesitate to go to them for assistance as they may know how to get help quickly.
 Some will have communication equipment as well.

 - No one is allowed on the course without a properly issued race number.

 - Help keep the course beautiful by not littering.
 Respect the property of others while spectating.

 - No vehicles of any kind are allowed on the course.
 The course can be crossed at designated intersections.